DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Results and Discussion

 \subsection{Ablation study}

 In order to isolate and measure the contribution of each component of \drift, we conducted a systematic ablation study (\Cref{tab:ablation_results}).
 As expected, removing the illustrative theorems (w/o Illustrate) decreased the \beqp score on \proofnet and \connf, which confirms that demonstrations of premise usage are crucial for the formalization correctness beyond just the definitions of the formal objects.
-Intriguingly, additionally removing the Decompose module (w/o Decompose) does not further degrade performance and even leads to a slight recovery on \connf and \proofnet in \beqp score.
-We hypothesize this is because the baseline DPR retrieves a thematically homogeneous (though less precise) set of premises via single query retrieval, which may be less distracting than the precise but more diverse set retrieved via decomposition.
-This reveals a crucial synergy: the illustrative theorems act as a scaffold that helps the model navigate the diverse information from the decomposer.
+Intriguingly, additionally removing the Decompose module (w/o Decompose) does not further degrade performance and even leads to a slight recovery on \connf and \proofnet in the \beqp score.
+We hypothesize that this is because the baseline DPR retrieves a thematically homogeneous (lexically close, though less precise) set of premises via single query retrieval, which may be less distracting than the precise but more diverse set retrieved via decomposition.
+This reveals a crucial synergy: the illustrative theorems act as a scaffold that helps the model navigate the diverse information retrieved via decomposition.
+In \Cref{appx:abla_connf}, we analyze specific instances where using premises retrieved by \drift alone failed, whereas the full \drift pipeline and the baseline DPR succeeded, further validating the scaffolding hypothesis.

 The complex interaction creates a trade-off on the \minif benchmark: removing theorems improves syntactic correctness (\tc) while degrading logical correctness (\beqp).
 This further supports the hypothesis that for the simpler, low-dependency problems in \minif, adding more context can act as a distractor.
 Removing external context improves syntactic validity but degrades logical correctness of the generated formal statements.
 This sensitivity strongly motivates the need for more dynamic and adaptive retrieval strategies.
-Future work on agentic frameworks could selectively retrieve information, judge its utility, and iterate based on the compiler feedback.
+To quantify the theoretical gains of such strategies, we provide an ``Oracle Ensemble'' analysis in \Cref{appx:adaptive_retrieval}, demonstrating that an adaptive upper bound consistently outperforms individual methods.
+Future work on agentic frameworks could retrieve select information, judge its utility, and iterate based on compiler feedback.